stefanseefeld/faber/doc/tutorial/special_topics.rst

 to those in the `GNU autoconf tool`).
 They define conditional features that can be set either globally or for specific artefacts.
 For example::

-  from faber.config import cxx_checks, report
+  from faber.config import cxx_checks, Report

   checks = [cxx_checks.has_cxx11(c.features, define('HAS_CXX11')),
             cxx_checks.has_cxx14(c.features, define('HAS_CXX14')),
             cxx_checks.has_cxx17(c.features, define('HAS_CXX17'))]

-  config = report('config', checks)
+  config = Report('config', checks)
-  check = binary('check', 'main.cpp', features=config.use)
+  check = Binary('check', 'main.cpp', features=config.use)
   ...

 The `check` binary gets its features from the `config` report, which performs